Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Model description

-A shifted distribution, $\lbmh$, is introduced to remove the implicit relation in this result.
-This shifted distribution is the distribution solved by the LBM scheme.
-A simple example of variable shift in a ordinary differential equation is presented in \ref{app:ODEexample}.
-Good description of this procedure in the contexts of LBM can be found in \citet[Chapter~3.5]{Kruger2017}).
-The new density (denoted with a tilde) is defined as, \begin{linenomath} \end{linenomath} where $\bullet$ is a placeholder for variables in either $t$ or $\hat{t}$.
-Substituting \cref{eq:1defining_tilde_f} into \cref{eq:1before_defining_tilde_f} and \cref{eq:2defining_tilde_f} into \cref{eq:2before_defining_tilde_f} allows a fully explicit evolution scheme to be obtained (see \ref{app:derivations_DBE} for details), \begin{linenomath} \end{linenomath} where a relaxation frequency, $\omega=\dfrac{1}{\tau +1/2}$, has been introduced to simplify the expression.
+Integrating \cref{eq:trapezoidal_rule} over the characteristics, and collecting the variables from the next time step (which depend on $\hat{\bs x}$ and $\hat{t}$) on the left hand side gives, \begin{linenomath} \end{linenomath} Next, a shifted distribution, $\lbmh$, is introduced to remove the implicit relation from \cref{eq:before_defining_tilde_f}.
+To illustrate the idea, a simple example of variable shift in a ordinary differential equation is presented in~\ref{app:ODEexample}.
+A general description of this procedure in the contexts of \ac{LBM} can be found in the textbook by \citet[Chapter~3.5]{Kruger2017}).

+The new (shifted) distribution, denoted with a tilde, is defined as, \begin{linenomath} \end{linenomath} where $\bullet$ is a placeholder for variables in either $t$ or $\hat{t}$.
+Substituting \cref{eq:1defining_tilde_f} into the left-hand side of~\cref{eq:before_defining_tilde_f} and~\cref{eq:2defining_tilde_f} into the right-hand side of~\cref{eq:before_defining_tilde_f} leads to a fully explicit evolution scheme (see \ref{app:derivations_DBE} for details), \begin{linenomath} \end{linenomath} where a relaxation frequency, $\omega=\dfrac{1}{\tau +1/2}$, has been introduced to simplify the expression.
 The post-collision densities are denoted as $\lbmh^\star$.
-It is important to reiterate, that $\lbmh$ is the variable solved in the implementation of a LBM scheme, and is denoted with a tilde in this paper to distinguish it from the non-shifted population, $\h$.
+It is important to underline, that $\lbmh$ is the variable solved in the implementation of a \ac{LBM} scheme, and is denoted with a tilde in this paper to distinguish it from the non-shifted population, $\h$.
+The differences in the discretisation schemes available in the literature are discussed in \ref{app:comparison_of_approaches}.

-As the densities simulated in the LBM are different than DBE densities, this difference was to be taken into account in the initialization procedure.
-Namely, if one assumes the DBE to be initialized by the equilibrium distribution function, the LBM densities need to be initialized as: \begin{linenomath} \end{linenomath} where $\phi_0$ and $\bs u_0$ are the initial values of the macroscopic field $\phi$ and advection velocity respectively.
-Omission of this crucial adjustment of the initialization procedure will result in a solution inconsistent with the desired initial condition, and will reduce the order of convergence.